Pentre Berw

 Pentre Berw is a small village located on the island of Anglesey in north Wales.
 It lies about 2 mi south of the county town of Llangefni, and next to Gaerwen.

-Description
+Location

 The A5 and the A55 runs through the village as does the disused Anglesey Central Railway.
 Indeed, the village's most famous hotel The Holland Arms even had a station named after it.
 The village is located at the top of a gentle slope on the eastern edge of the Cors Ddyga - named after the 6th century Saint Tegai.
 A panoramic view of both the marshes Cors Ddyga on the Eastern side and Cors Malltraeth on the Western side of the Afon Cefni or Afon Fawr can be seen from the high ridge called Poncia Berw and Creigiau Coed on either side of the A55 and A5.
 This ridge running from Cardigan Bay across Anglesey to the North Sea is called the Berw Fault.